luojiayi001/CS412_term_project/README.md

 Pattern Extraction and Clustering for Events
 ============

-This is the repo aims to develop the reimplementation code for the Faster RCNN architecture.
+This is the repo aims to develop the implementation code for CS412 term project.

 Authors: